OldDigibox/sky-box-lookup/README.md

 Version numbers sourced from https://settopbox.org/satellite/bskyb/sky-digital/receivers/sky-digibox-stb-versions/

-*A few models haven't been confirmed to match up to their version numbers.
+<sup>*A few models haven't been confirmed to match up to their version numbers.</sup>